excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 2. Using SqlLocalDb.exe delete the instance
 3. Delete the log and data files
 4. Using SqlLocalDb.exe create and start the instance
-5. Using SqlPackage.exe deploy the .dacpac from the Launchpad.Database project
+5. Using SqlPackage.exe deploy the .dacpac from the Voyage.Database project

 Since the .dacpac contains all the schema and seed data to run the application, this process gives a new instance of the database with all required data.